helmetjs/helmet/README.md

 <details>
 <summary><code>helmet.hidePoweredBy()</code></summary>

+Default: the `X-Powered-By` header, if present, is omitted.

 `helmet.hidePoweredBy` removes the `X-Powered-By` header, which is set by default in some frameworks (like Express).
 Removing the header offers very limited security benefits (see [this discussion](https://github.com/expressjs/express/pull/2813#issuecomment-159270428)) and is mostly removed to save bandwidth.

 This middleware takes no options.